-To be effective, it needs to do more than simply describe the product.
-A robust product description will inform your customers, convey your brand, and get your store visited by searchers—bringing in sales and boosting other key performance indicators (KPIs).
+Product descriptions are key to building customer trust and successfully selling your products.
+To be effective, product descriptions need to go beyond simply describing the product.
+They should also inform your customers, convey your brand, and get your store visited by searchers—bringing in sales and boosting other key performance indicators (KPIs).

 An effective product description will: